Alipsa/rdatautil/README.md

 ```

 ### Handling complex data
-The [se.alipsa:renjin-client-data-utils](https://github.com/perNyfelt/renjin-client-data-utils) project enables you to deal with tabular data and combines very well with rdatautl:
+The [se.alipsa:renjin-client-data-utils](https://github.com/perNyfelt/renjin-client-data-utils) project enables you to
+deal with tabular data and combines very well with rdatautil:

 Reading data:
 ```groovy